 The Jun group is exploring the environmental impacts of human activities through improved understanding of the fate and transport of contaminants and nanoparticles.
 In particular, we aim to improve our understanding of environmental impacts of climate change.
-We also are studying biogeological cycling in complex environmental systems from nanoscale to macroscale, with a view to conserving and restoring sound water environments.
+We study biogeological cycling in complex environmental systems from nanoscale to macroscale, with a view to conserving and restoring sound water environments.

-Our group seeks to enable more environmentally sustainable CO2 sequestration as a mitigation technique for climate change.
-The group also develops new treatment techniques and catalysts for purifying drinking water and remediating contaminated water and soil, benefiting water reuse, managed aquifer recharge, and reverse osmosis processes.
+Based on our strong scientific understanding of nanoscale interfacial chemistry and solid nucleation, we seek innovation for sustainable water.
+We develop new treatment techniques and catalysts for purifying drinking water and remediating contaminated water and soil, benefiting water reuse, managed aquifer recharge, and reverse osmosis processes.
 In addition, the ENCL investigates biomineralization and bio-inspired chemistry for novel materials development.

 To Solve Grand Challenges in Energy, Environmental and Chemical Engineering, We Need to Help Our Students Learn about...(click the text for more detailed information)